de4a-eu/ial-service/README.md

 The application in this repository represents the central DE4A IAL.
 It uses the DE4A Directory as the backing data storage.

+This project is licensed under the Apache 2.0 license.

 ## Submodules

 This project consists of the following submodules: